mims-harvard/StratCP/README.md

   year={2024}
 }
 ```

-## License
+## Support
 This project is licensed under the [MIT License](LICENSE).

-## Support

-For questions and issues:
-- Open an issue on [GitHub](https://github.com/mims-harvard/stratcp/issues)
+For questions and issues, please either open an issue on [GitHub](https://github.com/mims-harvard/stratcp/issues) or contact `yjinstat@wharton.upenn.edu`.
-- Email: marinka@hms.harvard.edu

-## Acknowledgments

-Developed by the [Zitnik Lab](https://zitniklab.hms.harvard.edu/) at Harvard Medical School.